obsoft23/Rent_app/README.md

 # rentapp

-Rent App Code Base Exampl e is a modern Flutter application designed to connect property seekers with verified real-estate agents.
+Rent App Code Base Example is a modern Flutter application designed to connect property seekers with verified real-estate agents.
 The platform simplifies the rental process by allowing users to search, filter, and inquire about available apartments or homes directly through trusted agents.
 Built with a clean and intuitive interface, it supports real-time updates, secure messaging, and agent verification, ensuring transparency and trust in every transaction.

-Tech Stack: Flutter, Firebase for Auth and push
+Tech Stack: Flutter, Firebase for Auth and push, Rest APIs

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)